Xylophone and Marimba Building E-Books from Jim McCarthy

 OK - What is a resonator… and why does it matter?

-The sound on a xylophone or marimba is made from the wooden bar that is hit.
+The sound on a xylophone or marimba is made by the wooden bar that is hit.

-When you hit the bar the air immediately around the bar vibrates
+...so when you hit the bar, the air immediately around it vibrates...

 A Box Resonator

-this image shows the top of a box resonated xylophone without the bars on
+P1 Xylophone - top of a box resonated xylophone without the bars

 Individual Tube Resonators

-For the elementary or primary school classroom box resonated instruments are fine, but I firmly believe that for older school students or tuned percussion students, an individually resonated instrument is the way to go.
+So... for the elementary or primary school classroom box resonated instruments are fine, but I firmly believe that for older school students or if you are actually learning tuned percussion, an individually resonated instrument is the way to go.

 Jim mcCarthy, Author, percussionist and instrument builder

-My name is Jim McCarthy, and I’ve been a percussion enthusiast and educator for over 20 years.
+My name is Jim McCarthy, and I’ve been a percussionist for over 20 years.

-I’ve always had a passion for building things, but I’d never consider myself a professional at woodworking… I’m just a muso who enjoys making stuff!
+I’ve always had a passion for building things, but I’d never consider myself a professional at woodworking or trades… I’ve always been a musician first.

-When I studied music at university I got really into Acoustics and learned all about how Marimbas were built – I even made some really huge bass marimbas to indulge my hobby.
+When I studied for my masters degree I got really into Acoustics and learned all about how Marimbas were built – I even made some massive, world record bass marimbas to indulge my hobby...

 The Make a Marimba Project Two Plans

-Part 1 - Step by Step Instructions in a 44 page e-book build a marimba ebook
+Part 1 - Step by Step Instructions in a 44 page e-book building guide for making the P2 marimba includes comprehensive instructions and blueprints

 Your e-book features 131 Photos and diagrams showing you every step of the process in meticulous detail - nothing is left for you to "guess" - As much as possible I have included every piece of information you need.